 L.1.5 ETC Reservations Calculator (ETCC).
 The ETCC calculates the amount of firm transmission capacity reserved (in MW) for each ETC or TOR on each Transmission Interface for each hour of the Trading Day.

 CAISO Updates to ETCC Reservations Table.
 The CAISO updates the ETC and TOR reservations table (if required) prior to running the Day-Ahead Market and HASP.
-The amount of transmission capacity reservation for ETC and TOR rights is determined based on the OTC of each Transmission Interface and in accordance with the curtailment procedures stipulated in the existing agreements and provided to the CAISO by the responsible Participating Transmission Owner or Non-Participating Transmission Owner.
+The amount of transmission capacity reservation for ETC and TOR rights is determined based on the TTC of each Transmission Interface and in accordance with the curtailment procedures stipulated in the existing agreements and provided to the CAISO by the responsible Participating Transmission Owner or Non-Participating Transmission Owner.

 Market Notification.
 ETC and TOR allocation (MW) information is published for all Scheduling Coordinators which have ETC or TOR scheduling responsibility in advance of the Day-Ahead Market and HASP.
 This information is posted on the Open Access Same-Time Information System (OASIS).